 - If you successfully sign in, you should change your password immediately.
 This will stop anyone who knows your password from signing in again.
-Go to the Security & privacy page, select Change password, and then follow the instructions.
+Go to the Security page, select Change password, and then follow the instructions.

 - If you can’t sign in to your account, your password may have been changed by someone else.
 Select Forgot my password on the sign-in page, and then I think someone else is using my Microsoft account.
 Follow the instructions to recover your account.
 The article Recover your Microsoft account walks through the process and includes tips to make sure you can successfully get back into your account.

 Review your account information